carlosedp/zio-channel/Readme.md

 Channels can be unbuffered, with only one position or buffered with N positions.
 Fibers sending or receiving to this channel block if it's an unbuffered channel or once the buffered channel becomes full.

 This is still a prototype with basic functionality to gather interest and ideas for improvements.
-Since this is a prototype, it's currently built only for Scala 3.3 on JVM.
-If there is interest, I can add other targets.
+The lib is currently built for Scala 3.3 on JVM, Scala Native and ScalaJs.
 I don't plan to support Scala 2.

 [![zio-channel Scala version support](https://index.scala-lang.org/carlosedp/zio-channel/zio-channel/latest-by-scala-version.svg?platform=jvm)](https://index.scala-lang.org/carlosedp/zio-channel/zio-channel)
 [![zio-channel Scala version support](https://index.scala-lang.org/carlosedp/zio-channel/zio-channel/latest-by-scala-version.svg?platform=native0.4)](https://index.scala-lang.org/carlosedp/zio-channel/zio-channel)